jordanws/42_libft/readme.md

 ## 🤖 AI Usage Disclosure

-During the development of this project, Artificial Intelligence (Large Language Models) was utilized as an **educational tutor and conceptual guide**.
+During the development of this project, AI was utilized as an **educational tutor and conceptual guide**.

 **How AI was used:**
 * To break down and explain complex C programming concepts (e.g., pointer arithmetic, memory allocation, and the differences between `memcpy` and `memmove`).